 In 2019 Gazprom-Media created the new center of technological competences which provided solutions for digital platforms.
 Also, a new venture in mobile advertising was established.

-In 2014, Dmitry Chernyshenko was appointed the President and Chairman of the Board of Continental Hockey League (KHL).
+From 2014 to 2020 Dmitry Chernyshenko was the President and Chairman of the Board of Continental Hockey League (KHL).
 Under his leadership, KHL ahead of time accomplished its three-year strategy aimed at the league financial recovery.
 The unified league's strategy for the development of KHL as well as Youth League and Woman League has been formed and is being successfully fulfilled.
 The strategy covers the period till 2023 and is aimed at increasing the sport level of KHL, decreasing the share of state financing, strengthening of the clubs commercial potential.

 Throughout the career, Dmitry Chernyshenko has received multiple Russian and international awards, among which are Order for the Services to the Fatherland II Class, Order of Friendship, Order of Honor, Orders of St. Sergey Radonezhsky II and III Class, Golden Olympic Order.